Skip to content

 edges

-Query edges by contained nodes, type, source, and/or confidence.
+Query edges by contained nodes, type, source, confidence, and temporal criteria.

 All filters are combined with AND logic.